ing-bank/rokku/docs/Proxy_mode_dd.md

 **The Good**
 * Request processing at proxy is simpler, just token verification
 * Original request is sent unmodified
-* Security is done per user
+* Security is done per user on Ceph (in case you would get around the proxy)

 **The Bad**
 * All users must exist in S3 Backend (Ceph in this case)